patrodyne/hisrc-hyperjaxb/ejb/assembly/samples/publication/README.md

 # Sample: Publication
-## JPA Inheritance and Many-To-Many
+## JPA Inheritance plus Many-To-Many

 This Maven project demonstrates the generation of JPA Entities from an XML Schema file (xsd) using the [HiSrc HyperJAXB Maven Plugin][13].
-The generated code include [JPA][1] and [JAXB][2] annotations to support JDBC persistence and XML marshaling/unmarshaling.
-Further, it uses [HiSrc BasicJAXB XJC Plugins][10] plugins to add custom `hashCode`, `equals`, and `toString` implementations to each generated entity.
+The generated code includes [JPA][1] and [JAXB][2] annotations to support JDBC persistence and XML marshaling/unmarshaling.
+Further, it uses [HiSrc BasicJAXB XJC Plugins][10] to add custom `hashCode`, `equals`, and `toString` implementations to each generated entity.

 The XML Schema file, [Publication.xsd][36], is based on this fine article, [Inheritance Strategies with JPA and Hibernate – The Complete Guide](https://thorben-janssen.com/complete-guide-inheritance-strategies-jpa-hibernate/).
 The schema defines these entities: